Scalable and Efficient Continual Learning from Demonstration via a Hypernetwork-generated Stable Dynamics Model: Experimental Setup

-\textbf{Trajectory Metrics:} We measure the accuracy of the predicted trajectories in terms of their similarity to the ground truth demonstrations.
-For trajectories of the end-effector position, we report the widely-used \emph{Dynamic Time Warping error} (DTW)~\cite{urain2020imitationflow,jekel2019similarity,auddy2022continual}.
-For trajectories of the robot's orientation, we report the commonly used \emph{Quaternion error}~\cite{ude2014orientation,saveriano2019merging,auddy2022continual}.
+We report metrics for trajectory errors, CL performance and stability.
+We measure the difference between predicted trajectories and demonstrations and report the widely-used metrics \emph{Dynamic~Time~Warping~error}~(DTW)~\cite{urain2020imitationflow,jekel2019similarity,auddy2022continual} for position, and \emph{Quaternion~error}~\cite{ude2014orientation,saveriano2019merging,auddy2022continual} for orientation.